whitebeard10/Vehicle-Insurance-Management-System/README.md

 ## Contributing

-Contributions to Farm2Home are welcome and appreciated!
+Contributions to project are welcome and appreciated!
 Here's how you can contribute:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/YourFeature`)